Pastfran/pyanakit/README.md

 - Explore the generated visuals and uncover patterns in your data.

 ## Sample Datasets
-To help to gett started quickly, we have included sample datasets for testing the application.
+To help to get started quickly, we have included sample datasets for testing the application.
 These datasets are included in the `examples` folder.
-Navigate and select the sample data via the GUI. \
+Navigate to and select the sample data via the GUI. \
-These datasets demonstrate the various features of the tool, allowing you to explore different plots and visualize how they represent your data, making them ideal for experimentation and learning.
+These datasets demonstrate the various features of the tool, allowing you to explore different plots and visualize how they represent your data.
+They are ideal for experimentation and learning.